cnnrznn/cnnrznn.github.io/_posts/2020-02-20-MapReduce-Framework-for-Golang.md

 In this article, I present the design, implementation, and evaluation of a new MapReduce framework, ***GoMR***.
-GoMR is designed for moderate to high-power consumer and server machines that can have the memory capacity to run mapreduce jobs locally.
+GoMR is designed for moderate to high-power consumer and server machines that can have the memory capacity to run MapReduce jobs locally.
 GoMR makes it easy to write map-reduce code that instantly scales to efficiently use the resources of a single machine.